Facebook

 Versatility

 All of our choices work on vinyl flooring, but if you have other types of flooring in the house, you probably want something that can handle those, too.
-This saves you storage space, but also money.
-Check the types of flooring that the mops on our list can handle to be sure that it will work in all your rooms.
+This saves you storage space but also money.
+We’ll let you know what type of flooring each mop works for, so you can be sure where you can use it in the house.

 Caution